stochsd/stochsd/OpenSystemDynamics/docs/code/documenation_for_devs.md

 # Todo list for uploading new version

 - Download nw.js (normal not sdk) versions for windows 64bit, windows 32bit and ...
-- Change folder names to: `StochSD-WindowsXXbit-yyyy-mm-dd`
+- Change folder name of nwjs folder to: `StochSD-WindowsXXbit-yyyy-mm-dd`
 - Build Desktop and Web version in repo directory with:

  `node node_modules\gulp\bin\gulp.js` or `node node_modules/gulp/bin/gulp.js`

+Note: If problems arise with gulp, set latest versions of [gulp](https://www.npmjs.com/package/gulp) and [gulp-useref](https://www.npmjs.com/package/gulp-useref)

 learn more at https://www.udemy.com/starting-with-gulp/learn/v4/content

 for windows or unix.
-This creates folder `./build` that contains `./build/package.nw`  and  `./build/stochsd-web`
+This creates folder `./build` that contains `./build/package.nw`  (for desktop) and  `./build/stochsd-web` (for web)

 - Move a copy of `package.nw` into the 64bit and 32bit folders respectively.